Each year on 26 January, Australians all around the country will celebrate what’s great about Australia.

 Help us celebrate what’s great about our community by nominating someone you know for an Australia Day Award.

 The Lockyer Valley Regional Council Australia Day Awards recognises members of our community who have made an outstanding contribution to the community, and for exceptional achievement in the areas of Sport and Culture.

-*Nominations for the 2019 Australia Day Awards closed 23 November 2018*
+Nominations for the 2021 Australia Day Awards are now open.

-The nomination period for Lockyer Valley Australia Day Awards is open year-round, beginning 1 February each year and closing in November of that year.
+The nomination period for Lockyer Valley Australia Day Awards is open year-round, from 1 February and closes on Monday 16 November at 4.30pm.
 This gives the community the opportunity to nominate someone at any time, possibly after a successful event or sporting achievement.

 The award nomination categories include:

 - Sporting / Community Group of the Year